bhaberer/cinch-links-titles/README.md

     end

 The configuration variables are all optional, what's listed are their defaults

-:titles (boolean) - Setting this to true will print the URL's title to the channel.

 :stats (boolean) - Setting this to true will print the name of the user who first linked
                    the URL, if applicable.